-Capital Region Water has contracted with DBi Services for street sweeping beginning in April.
+Capital Region Water has contracted with DBi Services for street sweeping.
 This service will now be performed with state of the art equipment designed to remove more dirt and grit from streets in the City of Harrisburg.

 The City of Harrisburg will continue snow removal, leaf collection, trash removal, large debris removal from streets, and street sweeping for special events.